 A Scale refers to 7 individual notes which make up the Key, the key is determined by the starting note in the scale, also known as the root note.
 The notes in the scale can be played in any sequence to create melodies or basslines which will harmonically work with the key your instruments are playing in.
 The picture below demonstrates the scale of the C major Key

 Understanding interval patterns is the key to understanding keys and scales.
 Knowing 2 simple interval patterns will allow you to identify the key of your track, know which chords to use, and differences between major and minor progressions.

 So firstly, what is an interval?

-An Interval is the distance between the notes, the interval between one note to the next is know as a half tone, or half step. eg, the interval between C and C# is a half step, the difference between E and F is also a half step.
+An Interval is the distance between the notes, the interval between one note to the next is known as a half tone, or half step. eg, the interval between C and C# is a half step, and the difference between E and F is also a half step.
 The interval between C and D is a whole step and the interval between E and F# is also a whole step.
-Now any chord or scale can be worked out by knowing the interval pattern which is a lot easier than memorising the individual notes of each key or a chord.
+Now any chord or scale can be worked out by knowing the interval pattern which is a lot easier than memorizing the individual notes of each key or a chord.

 The 2 main interval patterns you will need to know to recreate the majority of western music are the Major and Minor patterns.
 As a side note, I will not touch on modes within this tutorial, this will just cover the fundamentals of western music as I want this tutorial to be as accessible to new producers as possible.

 Major interval Patterns

 The essential rule when using these interval patterns is, you need to start the pattern on the note which matches the key you want to work in.
 For example, if you want to play in the key of C major then you must start on the note of C, which is the keys root note, you can then move up the keyboard using the following interval pattern.